 - Analyze streaming data using any analytical tool.

-Zero Administration: Capture and streaming data into Amazon S3, Redshift, and Elasticsearch Service without writing an application or managing infrastructure.
+Zero Administration: Capture and stream data into Amazon S3, Redshift, and Elasticsearch Service without writing an application or managing infrastructure.

 Direct-to-Store Integration: Batch, compress, and encrypt streaming data for delivery into data destinations in as little as 60 seconds using simple configurations.